 Potato song

-This is probably my favorite potato recipes.
-Soft potatoes cooked with chilies, tamarind and jaggery come together in a wonderful dish that is simultaneously sour, sweet and spicy.
+This is probably one of my favourite potato recipes.
+Soft potatoes cooked with chilies, tamarind, and jaggery come together in a wonderful dish that is simultaneously sour, sweet, and spicy.
 I wish they would serve this wrapped in dosas as a filling.
-I can have this dish everyday!
+I can have this dish every day!

-This traditional South Indian potato recipe is from one of my favorite cookbook authors, Chandra Padmanabhan.
+This traditional South Indian potato recipe is from Chandra Padmanabhan, one of my favourite cookbook authors.
 She has published a series of vegetarian cookbooks on the fabulous flavours of the southern states in India, a collection for every Indian cook.

 Ingredients:

-1 lb potatoes, I prefer fingerling potatoes, boiled with skin on till just tender.
-Cube to large bite sized pieces.
+1 lb potatoes—I prefer fingerling potatoes—boiled with the skin on until just tender.
+Cube them into large bite-sized pieces.
 Save the water for use later.

 3 onions, diced fine